 Weekly parent sessions provide caregivers with strategies to promote their child’s social interactions and extend the gains of the program to other settings.
 This program is an extension of the evidence-based Connections program that has been documented to be effective in multiple peer-reviewed clinical studies.

-If you are interested in having your child participate, please contact Sherry Hauser at 716-629-3448.
+If you are interested in having your child participate, please contact Alana Eaton at 716-799-8160.